MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 ### Setup360Telemetry.Setup360OneSettings

-This event collects information regarding the post reboot phase of the new UUP (Unified Update Platform) update scenario; which is leveraged by both Mobile and Desktop.
+This event collects information regarding the post reboot phase of the new UUP (Unified Update Platform) update scenario.
 The data collected with this event is used to help keep Windows secure and up to date.